vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

 for complete examples of different retrieval strategies for multi-phase ranking funnels.

 ## Multiple nearest neighbor search operators in the same query
-This example combines two `nearestNeighbor` query operators in the same Vespa query request.
+This section looks at how to use multiple `nearestNeighbor` query operator instances in the same Vespa query request.

 First, the query embedding for *Total Eclipse Of The Heart*: